ZCheryl/cnn-precip-predictor/README.md

 **Data** obtained from (https://psl.noaa.gov/forecasts/reforecast2/download.html).
 GEFS went through an update from v2 to v12 in Sept.
 2020. `GEFS` folder contains preprocesing files.
 `data/gefs-merge-two-files.py` aggregates GEFS forecast to daily forecasts.
 `data/to_tensor.py` converts preicpitation data to tensors input.
 In addition to the preicipitation layer, two more layers of lon/lat features are included.
-(Currently this procedure is done in the `experiment` file in Keras folder).
+(Currently this procedure is done by  `keras_experiment.py` in Keras folder).

 **Keras** contains CNN and MLP models to generate probablistic predictions for target region.